dependabot/cli/docs/debugging.md

 If your Dependabot job is hanging and would like to figure out why, the CLI is the perfect tool for the job.

 Start by running the update that recreates the hang with `dependabot update <ecosystem> <org/repo>`.
-Once the hang is reproducible, run with the `--debug` flag and the run the `fetch_files` and `update_files` commands and wait until the job hangs.
+Once the hang is reproducible, run with the `--debug` flag and the run the `update_files` command and wait until the job hangs.

 Once it does hang, hit CTL-C, and you'll get a stack trace leading you to the problematic code.